 FRENCH 23-24.
 Survey of French Literature.
-First Semester: from the beginning to the French Revolution, with special emphasis on the Classical period of the seventeenth century, the drama of Corneille, Racine, and Moliere, and the literary and intellectual currents of the eighteenth century, as manifested in the works of the Encyclopedists.
-Second Semester: From Rousseau through the Romantic school to the modern period, including the Realistic movement, with special emphasis on the work and influence of Mme. de Stael, Chateaubriand, Lamartine, Hugo, Balzac, Flaubert, and Zola.
+First Semester: from the beginning of the French Revolution, with special emphasis on the Classical period of the seventeenth century, the drama of Corneille, Racine, and Molière, with the literary and intellectual currents of the eighteenth century, as manifested in the works of the Encyclopedists.
+Second Semester: from Rousseau through the Romantic school to the modern period, including the Realistic movement, with special emphasis on the work and influence of Mme. de Stael, Chataubriand, Lamartine, Hugo, Balzac, Flaubert, and Zola.
 Wide reading in the prose, the poetry, and the drama of these periods.